-Fire and Rescue service is done by ANDM, and the district municipality has a fully functional, equipped and operating Satellite centre within our municipality.
+Fire and Rescue service is a function done by ANDM, and the district municipality has a fully functional, equipped and operating Satellite centre within our municipality.
 There is no signed (MOU) memorandum of understanding, the ANDM is currently working on it and Fire Prevention Plan & Fire Tariffs and By-Law's where in jointly Fire tariffs will be determined and implemented.
+The MOU is still in the draft stage which will be signed by both the municipal managers of the district municipality and WMM LM by June 2024.

 Municipality Conducts Veld Fire awareness in various wards of Mbizana in partnership with Alfred Nzo District Municipality Fire and Rescue.
 The municipality is planning to develop Fire Risk Assessment in order to develop Fire Protection Plan and tap into opportunities for funding projects like working on fire.